 The Agency has contracted with Science Applications International Corporation (SAIC) to provide a broad range of IT and IT-related recordkeeping support services, including program management and cross functional services, infrastructure and operations (data center, data network, service desk, voice network, end user services), application services, and recordkeeping.
-During the twelve-month period ended December 31, 2019 and 2018, the cost of all recordkeeping systems and operations support is approximately \$200.9 million and \$191.5 million, respectively.
+During the twelve-month period ended December 31, 2020 and 2019, the cost of all recordkeeping systems and operations support is approximately \$254.2 million and \$200.9 million, respectively.

 The Agency has contracted with Serco to provide operations support and a contact center in Alabama and Virginia, as well as with RA Outdoors, LLC to provide a contact center in Maryland and Texas.
-During the twelve-month period ended December 31, 2019 and 2018, the cost of the Serco operations support and contact center contracts is approximately \$37.4 million and \$33.3 million, respectively.
-During the twelve-month period ended December 31, 2019 and 2018, the cost of the RA Outdoors, LLC contract is approximately \$22.6 million and \$16.7 million, respectively.
+During the twelve-month period ended December 31, 2020 and 2019, the cost of the Serco operations support and contact center contracts is approximately \$47.2 million and \$37.4 million, respectively.
+During the twelve-month period ended December 31, 2020 and 2019, the cost of the RA Outdoors, LLC contract is approximately \$47.1 million and \$37.4 million, respectively.
+During the twelve-month period ended December 31, 2020 and 2019, the cost of the RA Outdoors, LLC contract is approximately \$31.1 million and \$22.6 million, respectively.